Dream Park: The Roleplaying Game: Reception

+Stewart Wieck reviewed Dream Park in White Wolf #32 (July/Aug., 1992), rating it a 3 out of 5 and stated that "In essence, Dream Park is a solid game that does an admirable job of presenting a concept flawed for roleplaying use.
+This game is best left to a live-action format."

 In Issue 70 of Challenge, Dirk DeJong found that "Dream Park is an attractive, very glossy product.
 It's easy to play the basic game, and the fundamental concepts are swiftly grasped."
 However, DeJong found discrepancies between the rules and the original novels, especially the magic system, which he felt players might object to.
 He concluded, "Dream Park is a good concept, and well-executed.
 Gamers desiring different game realities, new challenges and little chance of permanent character death will love it.
 I look forward to the adventures."

 In the August 1993 edition of Dragon (Issue 196), Rick Swan admitted that "in small doses, this game can be a lot of fun."
 But he was unenthusiastic about it as an on-going campaign, saying, "The Dream Park game is not a serious simulation, nor is it suited for long-term play.
 The quirky premise sacrifices character development and strong narratives in favor of action and elementary problem-solving.
 Role-playing has little place in these cartoonish scenarios, and it’s unlikely that players will become attached to characters who change their skills as often as they change their clothes."

 In a reader poll conducted by the UK magazine Arcane in 1996 to determine the 50 most popular roleplaying games of all time, Dream Park was ranked 34th.
 Editor Paul Pettengale commented: "You can run a continuing character – the gameworld player - while playing in a string of scenarios, and even if you get killed your character isn't dead, just embarrassed or annoyed.
 The D6-based system is simple and the published scenarios are colourful."